 Import Resolution

-This doc describes how imports in a given file are found and their bindings are resolved, including files that are being type checked.
+This doc describes how imports in a given file are found within Pyrefly while performing a type check or resolving IDE language support operations.

-NOTE: see the Configuration documentation for more info on the config items referenced below.
+NOTE: see the Configuration documentation for more info on the config options referenced below.

 Relative Imports